sudostake/sudostake_web_near/docs/features/authentication.md

 - Browsing Discover and reading vault pages works without signing in.
 - Supported wallets are configured via NEAR Wallet Selector.

+## What changes after connect
+- The navigation switches from public routes to your signed-in workspace.
+- `Dashboard` becomes available in the header.
+- Vault pages can now show owner or lender actions based on your account.

 ## Supported wallets
 - Bitte
 - Meteor